WilliamAntonRohm/docs/docs/framework/wpf/getting-started/walkthrough-my-first-wpf-desktop-application.md

 5. Set the <xref:System.Windows.Navigation.NavigationWindow.Source%2A> property on the <xref:System.Windows.Navigation.NavigationWindow> to "`ExpenseItHome.xaml`".

     This sets *`ExpenseItHome.xaml`* to be the first page opened when the application starts.

-Your XAML should look like this in Visual Basic:
+    Example XAML in Visual Basic:

     [!code-xaml[ExpenseIt#7_A](../../../../samples/snippets/visualbasic/VS_Snippets_Wpf/ExpenseIt/VB/ExpenseIt1_A/MainWindow.xaml#7_a)]

-    Or this in C#:
+    And in C#:

     [!code-xaml[ExpenseIt#7](../../../../samples/snippets/csharp/VS_Snippets_Wpf/ExpenseIt/CSharp/ExpenseIt2/MainWindow.xaml#7)]